Omid Khaledi

-Omid Khaledi (born 29 October 1988) is an Iranian footballer playing for Sanat Naft Abadan in the Persian Gulf Pro League, is Number 21.
+Omid Khaledi (born 29 October 1988) is an Iranian footballer playing for Foolad B in the Azadegan League.

 Career

 Khaledi made his debut Rah Ahan in a 0-0 draw.
 He scored his first goal against Mes Kerman.
 On 25 April 2014, he played the full 90 minutes in an AFC Champions League match against El Jaish SC of Qatar.